muharihar/go-great-go/by-example/hello-world/hello-world-concurrent/README.md

 # Hello World Concurrent

-Let's use Go to print "Hello, World!" in Concurrent.
+Let's use Go to print "Hello World!" in Concurrent mode.
 In Go, you need to use goroutine to represent Concurrent  of execution.

 #### main.go